-In particular, as a result of social distancing and stay-at-home orders around the world, demand for our largest product categories that are focused on social occasions has been significantly negatively impacted.
-Furthermore, during this time we are unable to host large-scale, in-person events that are key to driving awareness, traffic and new customers.
+The COVID-19 pandemic had a material adverse impact on our business operations and operating results for 2020.
+In particular, as a result of social distancing and stay-at-home orders around the world that commenced in March 2020, demand for our largest product categories that are focused on social occasions had been significantly negatively impacted.
+Furthermore, during 2020 we were unable to host large-scale, in-person events that are key to driving awareness, traffic and new customers.
+As our net sales, business operations and operating results improved in mid-2020, we began to sequentially increase our inventory purchases and incur certain operating expenses to support the improving trends in consumer demand.